MrMasBr/Br-API-User-Guide/README.md

+# Br Petshop API User Guide

 ## Introduction
-**nomedaminhaAPI** is an API that simulates a pet shop management server.
+>**Br Petshop** is an API that simulates a pet shop management server.
 The API allows you to access Petstore data using a set on individual calls.
-This User guide describes step by step how to use the <nomedaminhaapi> API.
+>This User guide describes step by step how to use the <nomedaminhaapi> API.
 The purpose of this API is to exchange data between your system and the Swagger Petstore, most of the time these data exchanges have the objective to automate manual process and/or allow the creation of new functionalities.
 ## System Overview
-This API User Guide contains a React project that makes HTTP requests to the Swagger Petstore API, which is a Promise-based HTTP client for making request.
+>This API User Guide contains a React project that makes HTTP requests to the Swagger Petstore API, which is a Promise-based HTTP client for making request.
 ## React Axios
-Axios is a Promise based HTTP client for making requests.
+>Axios is a Promise based HTTP client for making requests.
 Can ben both in the browser and in Node.js or any API service.
 On this API User guide, we are going to create a React project that makes HTTP requisitions to the Swagger Petstore sample API using Axios.
-### Characteristics
+## Characteristics
--Using ‘Ajax’ as a layer bellow, makes requisitions through the browser via XMLHttpRequests;
+- Using ‘Ajax’ as a layer bellow, makes requisitions through the browser via XMLHttpRequests;
 -	Makes HTTP requisition with Node.js;
 -	Supports Promises;
 -	Every answer will be transformed and returned in JSON;